jjaimealeman/my-theme-switcher/readme.md

 If you would rather use png to support older browsers, you can use https://convertio.co/svg-png/.

-> The one thing I could NOT figure out - how to preload the appropriate favicon based on localStorage.
-That's why I have favicon.svg set as the default.
+> The one thing I could NOT figure out - _how to preload the appropriate favicon based on localStorage.
+That's why I have favicon.svg set as the default_.
+If someone could figure that out for me, that would be awesome!

 ---